-Personal budgets (as defined by the Care Act) including those in Score the form of direct payments are not yet offered to Carers. С There may be no way of calculating flexible personal budgets for carers.
+Personal budgets (as defined by the Care Act) including those in the form of direct payments are not yet offered to Carers.

+There may be no way of calculating flexible personal budgets for carers.
 May or may not offer fixed grants.
 Carers may be unaware of their financial options.

 Personal budgets are not linked to a support plan.
 Offer of support may be council managed only and in the form of a menu of services, rather than personalised.

 Tiered budgets may be available for carers.
-Personal budgets are Score offered in a variety of forms including as direct payments.
-However, there may a lack of flexibility on what it can be spent R on.
-There is a lack of transparency in the way in which resources are calculated or allocated.
-This might lead to a carer not understanding the link between assessment, eligible need and a personal budget.
-Clear and accessible information about assessment/ eligibility Score and PB's are available to carers.
-Integrated approaches to health and social care personal Δ budgets are in place to support carers.
-Fully flexible personal budgets are available for carers.
-These are available in the carers chosen format, including managed, individual service fund, or direct payments.Carers are provided with information about how the budget has been calculated.
-These recognise the difference between intense /intermittent caring and on going consistent caring.
-Personal/ Health/ budgets are linked to outcomes in the Support Plan.
-There is the opportunity to regularly review need and budget.
+Personal budgets are offered in a variety of forms including as direct payments.

+However, there may a lack of flexibility on what it can be spent on.

+- There is a lack of transparency in the way in which resources are calculated or allocated.
+This might lead to a carer not understanding the link between assessment, eligible need and a personal budget. - Some development in health, of personal health budgets for carers in limited circumstances.

+Clear and accessible information about assessment/eligibility and PB's are available to carers.

+- Integrated approaches to health and social care personal budgets are in place to support carers. - Fully flexible personal budgets are available for carers.
+These are available in the carers chosen format, including managed, individual service fund, or direct payments.
+Carers are provided with information about how the budget has been calculated. - These recognise the difference between intense /intermittent caring and on going consistent caring.
+Personal/ Health/ budgets are linked to outcomes in the Support Plan. - There is the opportunity to regularly review need and budget.
 There is a transparent and fair way of calculating the budget.